-The sign-up deadline for the Natural Resources Conservation Service’s (NRCS) Agriculture Conservation Easement Program (ACEP) is set for November 1, 2022.
+Continuous sign-up for the Natural Resources Conservation Service’s (NRCS) Agriculture Conservation Easement Program (ACEP) is now open.
 ACEP provides a variety of options for flood-prone cropland or wetland acres.
 One program option is the Wetland Reserve Easement Partnership (WREP).
 This option allows landowners to retain the ability to pass a pivot over enrolled acres.
 This helps to ensure enrolled acres do not negatively impact irrigation of the adjacent cropland acres.
 Like with the WRE option the landowner is compensated for the enrolled acres and restoration costs.

 With the WREP option, the Rainwater Basin Joint Venture (RWBJV) partnership can provide 85% cost-share for infrastructure, such as fencing, livestock watering systems, pivot crossings in the fence, and pivot modifications to facilitate crossing the wetland (e.g., flotation tires) and improve irrigation efficiency (e.g. Variable Rate Irrigation components).
 The RWBJV can pay up to 100% reimbursement for restoration costs.

 Continuous sign-up for the WREP program is currently open.
 We have online resources and virtual meetings available below to help you prepare for the WREP signup period.
 Get started by watching the WREP informational video below.

 If you’re looking for information on the Wetland Reserve Enhancement Partnership and how to enroll, you’ve come to the right place.
 Watch this video to get a better understanding of program basics such as eligibility requirements, enrollment steps, and what producers should know as they prepare to sign up for the WREP program.